BRAINSia/SINAPSE/20190307_WriteSegmentationFIle/WriteSegmentationFile/README.md

 you can open this file by right clicking and opening with a web browser (file needs to be donwloaded first).

 I am still figuring out sphinx documentation, and will keep on improving the organization of that html file, and the comments within the function

+Github has a HTML viewer but I havent been able to get the index.html file to work yet